mongodb-developer/SocialStats/README.md

    1. Create a cluster (a free cluster is fine if you are not using the app in production).
    1. Create a database user for your tests.
 The user should have read and write privileges.
    1. Whitelist your current IP address.
-   1. [Create a MongoDB Stitch application](https://docs.mongodb.com/stitch/procedures/create-stitch-app/) in this Atlas project.
+   1. [Create a MongoDB Realm application](https://docs.mongodb.com/realm/procedures/create-realm-app/) in this Atlas project.
 Then...
       1. Enable auto deploy.
       1. Enable hosting.
-      1. [Load function dependencies](https://docs.mongodb.com/stitch/functions/upload-external-dependencies/) for the comma-separated-values npm module.
+      1. [Load function dependencies](https://docs.mongodb.com/realm/functions/upload-external-dependencies/) for the comma-separated-values npm module.
-      1. Review and deploy changes to Stitch app.
+      1. Review and deploy changes to Realm app.
 1. **Charts**
    1. Activate Charts in your Atlas project.
    1. Inside of Charts, add a Data Source for your Atlas cluster.